liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Models and Repository.md

     }
     ```

-9. Add a shared layout called `_Layout.cshtml` to the `Views/Shared` folder.
+9. Add a shared layout called `_Layout.cshtml` to the `Views/Shared` folder, by choosing the "Rayzor Layout" type of file in the "Add > New Item".
 It should be generated as follows.

     ```HTML
    <!DOCTYPE html>